Have you or someone you know been accused of Criminal Mischief?

 A typical resolution for a first time juvenile offender would be some type of pre-trial diversion program or a sentence of community service hours.
 However, many juvenile offenders could potentially be at risk of losing School Scholarships, Florida Bright Futures, or expulsion from their schools based on their arrest record.

 This is also true for College Students.
 Many Criminal Mischief charges arise from on or off campus “Antics” involving graffiti or other type of childish vandalism.
 Every university has a student code of conduct which is readily available on the school’s website.
 These codes of conduct include information about what will happen to a student who has been accused of or arrested for a crime.

 To add insult to injury, many times, police will forward the arrest information to school administration and the school may take action outside of the court system.
 This action may be in the form of a code of conduct violation which could result in a suspension from school.
 Depending on what is written in the police report, you could potentially be facing suspension or expulsion from school.

 Don’t let this happen to you!

-Contact Grant Schwarz, an experienced criminal defense attorney in Broward, Palm Beach and Miami.
+Contact Grant Schwarz, an experienced criminal defense attorney in Broward County.
 Hiring a skilled and experienced lawyer can help to guide you through this process and to ensure that you understand what exactly you are being charged with, and how to defend yourself against the negative consequences of a criminal charge.
 Call 954-620-8320 or email at [email protected].